What do you get when you combine toy-obsessed, high-energy dogs stuck in shelters with tenacious, patient handlers who train dogs in scent detection?

 The job of a Conservation Canines handler is anything but easy, yet the passion both these rescued “misfit” dogs and dedicated humans have for what they do is contagious.
 I was lucky to have so much time with the teams, and yet I still only photographed a tiny piece of what they accomplish across the continent and across the globe.

-- Read about my time in the field with the Conservation Canines team and view many more photos on my blog
+I hightlighted my time in the field with the Conservation Canines team on my blog